Reviews You Can Rely On

 The Atlas Range-MTN is a lightweight and precise snowshoe, excellent for women with smaller hips who love to play in all-terrain or enjoy winter peak bagging.
 It features an easy-to-use BOA binding system and a smooth Nytex Infinity Decking that sheds snow with every step.
 The snowshoe's design is optimized for energy conservation and step precision, making it ideal for challenging alpine environments.
 The flexible decking and tapered aluminum frame provide decent flotation, but the Range-MTN performs best in step precision on crusty, slick snow at steep angles.
 The snowshoe's tapered shape promotes an organic stride, making it an excellent option for people with narrow hips.
 The pivot limiter, maneuverable frame, and top-of-the-market traction make it suitable for all-terrain, but it is popular among our testers for exploring wild and steep mountains.

-The Range-MTN is a top-tier snowshoe with a price to match, so if you are not looking to invest, you may want to explore some of our more budget-friendly options.
-A downside of the frame's mobility is that it sacrifices floatation, and this snowshoe provides mediocre float, especially in deep powder.
-Without flotation tail add-ons, we have better options for carrying heavy loads or winter backcountry trips in more bottomless powder, like the Tubbs Wayfinder.
-This snowshoe is an excellent choice if you want a 'catch-all' snowshoe that can take you from heavily trafficked trails to steep mountainsides, especially if you have technical winter climbs in mind.
+The Range-MTN is a premium option with an equally premium price.
+If you are not willing or able to invest, we suggest checking out some of our more budget-friendly award winners like the MSR Evo Trail.
+A disadvantage of the frame's mobility is that it sacrifices floatation.
+We found in our testing that it provides mediocre float, particularly in deep powder.
+Without flotation tail add-ons, there are better options for carrying heavy loads or winter backcountry trips in more bottomless powder, like the Tubbs Wayfinder.
+This snowshoe is a fantastic choice if you want a 'catch-all' snowshoe that can take you from heavily trafficked trails to steep mountainsides, especially if you plan on technical winter climbs.

 Read more: Atlas Range-MTN review